-B. Background
+II.
+Background

 The Land Development Regulations (LDRs) governing the Community Redevelopment Areas (CRA) were initially adopted between 2001 and 2006.
 Different consulting firms and different staff worked on different CRAs.
-The ordinances were codified as Article 3 of the LDRs, Zoning Districts, Division 6, Redevelopment Overlay Districts.
-There were significant deficiencies in those regulations regarding which standards were mandatory versus which were merely encouraged, and which provisions applied only in the zoning overlays and which applied throughout the CRA.
+The ordinances were codified as Article 3, Zoning Districts, Division 6, Redevelopment Overlay Districts, Martin County LDR.
+There were significant deficiencies in those regulations regarding which standards were mandatory versus merely encouraged, and which provisions applied only in the zoning overlays and which applied throughout the CRA.
 These ambiguities in the text led to varying staff interpretations over time.
 Furthermore, while codified in Article 3, Zoning Districts, the regulations included provisions regarding streets, landscaping, and stormwater.
-Questions related to how provisions for landscaping and street design in the zoning code related to landscaping and street standards in Article 4, Site Development Standards, required difficult interpretations in the face of unclear text.
-Additionally, the regulations included inadequate attention to the existing neighborhoods in which they were to be implemented.
-The need to amend Article 3, Division 6 was recognized years ago, but in the face of constraints on staff time during boom times in land development and construction, and the magnitude of a task that was beyond staff's capacity, caused time to pass with no resolution.
+Questions about how landscaping and street design provisions in the zoning code related to landscaping and street standards in Article 4, Site Development Standards, required difficult interpretations in the face of unclear text.
+Additionally, the regulations included inadequate recognition of the existing built environments to which they applied.
+The need to amend Article 3, Division 6 was recognized years ago, but in the face of constraints on staff time during boom times in land development and construction, plus the magnitude of a task that was beyond staff's capacity, caused time to pass with no resolution.

-In 2017 and 2018, staff was able to recommend "glitch bills" to the Board of County Commissioners.
+In 2017 and 2018, staff recommended "glitch bills" to the Board of County Commissioners.
 However, the glitch bills were limited in scope.
-The focus was to reduce ambiguity and inconsistency in the codes and clarify rules without significant substantive change.
+The focus was to reduce ambiguity and inconsistency in the codes without significant substantive change.
 The need for more substantial amendments was acknowledged.

 In June 2018, the Board of County Commissioners approved a contract between the Community Redevelopment Agency and the Treasure Coast Regional Planning Council to develop new Land Development Regulations for the CRAs.
-The Treasure Coast Regional Planning Council and its staff have substantial knowledge and expertise in the areas of urban design, town planning and redevelopment and a long history of providing such assistance to counties, towns and cities in the region.
+The Treasure Coast Regional Planning Council brings substantial knowledge and expertise in the areas of urban design, town planning and redevelopment and a long history of providing such assistance to counties, towns and cities in the region, to this Martin County CRA project.

-Dana Little, Urban Design Director, TCRPC, and Jessica Cortor Seymour, RA, LEED AP, Regional Planner, TCRPC, have drafted proposed amendments of the LDRs for the CRAs.
-The TCRPC worked with the Office of Community Development, the Growth Management Department, the Public Works Department, William M. Spikowski, FAICP, Spikowski Planning Associates, and received further input from the Community Redevelopment Agency, the Old Palm City Neighborhood Advisory Committee and members of the public who participated.
+Dana Little, Urban Design Director, TCRPC, and Jessica Cortor Seymour, RA, LEED AP, Regional Planner, TCRPC, worked with the Office of Community Development, the Growth Management Department, the Public Works Department, William M. Spikowski, FAICP, Spikowski Planning Associates, and received further input from the Golden Gate Neighborhood Advisory Committee and members of the public who participated.

-Treasure Coast Regional Planning Council staff will present the proposed Article 12, Division 4 at the December 5, 2019 public hearing.
+Treasure Coast Regional Planning Council staff will present the proposed Article 12, Division 7 and the amended Zoning Atlas at the October 27, 2020 public hearing.